lingxijin/lingxijin.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Thrilled to received the AIED 2025 Scholarshhip Award(~€1500)
+Thrilled to received the AIED 2025 Scholarship Award(~€1500)